belle2/basf2/online_book/basf2/fei.rst

     .. literalinclude:: steering_files/070_fei.py
         :language: python
-        :lines: 29
+        :lines: 29-31

-The ``FEIConfiguration`` class controls the FEI's other configuration.
+The `fei.FeiConfiguration` class controls the FEI's other configuration.
 Here, the FEI monitoring should be disabled with the appropriate argument (``monitor=False``) as we are not interested in the internal performance characteristics of the FEI's stages.
 We also have to specify the FEI prefix argument here.
 This prefix allows distinguishing between different trainings